26 Nov 2024

 There are times when family does come first, and it’s when special occasions and crises occur.
 Many hard-working people will put their jobs to one side to attend a funeral, a school concert, a sick family member in hospital, a parent-teacher interview, or the birth of their child.
 At the same time, daily life is littered with examples of these short-term family moments not coming first.
 How many births, weddings, funerals, first days of school, hospital appointments and sports finals have been missed due to work commitments?

 No, family doesn’t come first in the way people think it does.
-For many, the notion that family comes first is demonstrated by dedicating 80 hours each week to work and provide for the family, and the consequence is that they spend very little time with family.
+For many, the notion that family comes first is demonstrated by dedicating 80 hours each week to work and providing for the family, and the consequence is that they spend very little time with family.
 The long-term result is that their children get a great education and have a strong foundation for professional life but perhaps have missed out on the emotional connection that may occur in families where work is not such a priority.
 Immigrant families in particular are littered with inspirational stories of hardworking parents working around the clock to provide an exceptional life for their children in a new country.

 So, be clear on what ‘family comes first’ means to you, and avoid taking it so literally that you need to spend every waking moment with your family.
 And definitely avoid judging other families for the way they live their ‘family comes first’ culture.
 Every family does it differently.
 To truly own your individual ‘family comes first’ culture, ensure that your work family choices are communicated clearly to the family members who are most affected by your decisions.